 Olympic's Essential Habitat

-What if everyday was Monday?
+What if all day were Mondays?
 Would we ever get rest?
 Our natural community needs quiet time, too.
 Biologists determine when threatened species are most vulnerable to impacts such as helicopter noise and siltation in rivers.
 Birds are most at risk during their spring and summer nesting seasons, while salmon most need protection during their upstream spawning runs.
 Park staff plan projects around these times, to minimize impacts to threatened species and their critical habitats.
 We strive to work around, not through, natural lifecycles.

-As stewards of Olympic National Park, visitors, maintenance workers, researchers, educators, and rangers protect species at risk.
+As stewards of Olympic National Park, visitors, maintenance workers, researchers, educators and rangers all protect species at risk.
 The park may need to close a trail or postpone road or bridge repairs to increase survival chances for threatened and endangered species.
-So we call on you for help.
-If park facilities are temporarily closed, please have patience.
-Visit another of Olympic's many wonders.
+If park facilities are temporarily closed, please have patience and consider visiting another one of Olympic's many wonders.
 Join us as stewards of your national parks, where care of natural communities is our top priority.
-Healthy parks are essential for threatened species and important to visitors––it is what people expect and enjoy.

 Endangered Species Act, 1973